tnebooks/12th-chemistry/content.en/coordination-chemistry/theories-of-coordination-compound/index.md

 | 5 |dsp(dx2-y2 orbita3l isinvolved) |Trigonal bipyramidal |Fe(CO)5 |
 | 6 |d sp(dz2 and d2x2-y 3 2 orbitals of inner shell are involved) |Octahedral |[Ti(H O) ] , [Fe(CN) ] , [Fe(CN) ] , [Co(NH ) ]3+ 2- 3-2 6 6 6(Inner orbital co3+mplexes)3 6 |
 | 6 |sp d(dz2 and dx32-y 2 2 orbitals of the outershell are involved) |Octahedral |[FeF ] ,[CoF ] , [Fe(H O) ](Outer or4-bital compl 4-exes) 2+6 6 2 6 |

-149
+7. In the octahedral complexes, if the (n-1) d orbitals are involved in hybridisation, then they are called inner orbital complexes or low spin complexes or spin paired complexes.
+If the nd orbitals are involved in hybridisation, then such complexes are called outer orbital or high spin or spin free complexes.
+Here n represents the principal quantum number of the outermost shell.

+8. The complexes containing a central metal atom with unpaired electron(s) are paramagnetic.
+If all the electrons are paired, then the complexes will be diamagnetic.

-9\.
-Ligands such as CO, CN-, en, and NH3 present in the complexes cause pairing of electrons present in the central metal atom.
+9. Ligands such as CO, CN-, en, and NH3 present in the complexes cause pairing of electrons present in the central metal atom.
 Such ligands are called strong field ligands.

-10\.
-Greater the overlapping between the ligand orbitals and the hybridised metal orbital, greater is the bond strength.
+10. Greater the overlapping between the ligand orbitals and the hybridised metal orbital, greater is the bond strength.

 Let us illustrate the VBT by considering the following examples.